Fraudulent Transfers in Texas

 Introduction

-In Texas, execution on a valid judgment may not be thwarted by a fraudulent transfer or conveyance (“fraudulent transfer” being a term of art further discussed below) that is designed to hinder, delay, or defraud a judgment creditor, regardless of when the transfer is made—either before entry of judgment or after filing an abstract.
+In Texas, execution on a valid judgment may not be thwarted by a fraudulent transfer or conveyance (fraudulent transfer being a term of art further discussed below) that is designed to hinder, delay, or defraud a judgment creditor, regardless of when the transfer is made—either before entry of judgment or after filing an abstract.
 Texas Sand Co. v.
 Shield, 381S.W.2d 48 (Tex.
 1964).
 Any such transfer is voidable, meaning that if a court examines the transaction and finds it to be shady, it may be set aside.
 This is old law in Texas dating back to an 1840 Act of the Republic of Texas.
 The key has always been how to discern and define a transfer that is fraudulent.

-TUFTA is located in Chapter 24 of the Business and Commerce Code.
+Governing law is the Texas Uniform Fraudulent Transfers Act (TUFTA) which is found in Chapter 24 of the Business and Commerce Code.
 Also relevant is Tax Code Section 111.024 dealing with tax liability on the part of recipients of fraudulent transfers, as well as Penal Code Section 32.33 (Hindering Secured Creditors).
 Federal bankruptcy law relating to this topic is found at 11 U.S.C.
 Sec.
 548 but will not be discussed since this book addresses Texas law exclusively.

 (1) the transfer or obligation was to an insider;